Port Alfred, Eastern Cape

 As it sits plumb in the middle of the Sunshine Coast, Port Alfred enjoys the mild weather of a typically sub-tropical zone.
 The waters of the Indian Ocean are forgivingly warm and the reefs off Port Alfred provide great diving spots.
 In fact, if you’re even slightly water-crazy, Port Alfred will have you canoeing up the Kowie, kite-sailing on the beach, signing up with the local dive school for courses, water-skiing on the river, whale-watching from a licensed boat or heading out into deep waters for some ocean fishing.

-In fact, with the presence of a number of top game reserves in the area, Port Alfred is now being marketed as a ‘Big 8’ destination, where you might be lucky enough to see lions, leopards, rhinos, buffalos, elephants, dolphins, sharks and whales within the space of 2 or 3 days.
+In fact, with the presence of a number of top game reserves in the area, Port Alfred is now being marketed as a ‘Big Eight' destination, where you might be lucky enough to see lions, leopards, rhinos, buffalos, elephants, dolphins, sharks and whales.

 Then there’s the Gary Player golf course over at the Fish River Sun about 20 minutes’ drive from Port Alfred and, for those with a love of the open skies, there’s South Africa’s premier flight training venue: 43 Air School.
 This legendary centre has 60 training aircraft, and the same number of flying instructors.
 This is where future airline-, air force- and commercial pilots come to train in idyllic coastal surrounds.